Welcome to Denton Medical Practice Website.

 We are open from 08:00 am to 06:00 pm Monday to Fridays.

 The Practice is closed for the afternoon once per month, usually during the third Thursday for staff training.
+In addition, we will also be closed for the 1st Wednesday of the month for every alternative month.

 Denton Medical Practice is situated opposite Crownpoint North Shopping Park at 100 Ashton Road (A6017), Denton M34 3JE.